 Every transaction is unique and is governed by the contract and its terms, as well as the laws governing all real estate transactions in that area.
 Unless otherwise stated in the contract, it is the seller’s responsibility to pay the transfer taxes and all attorney fees included in the state of Nebraska.
 The only time a seller will pay transfer taxes in Nebraska is if the cost is part of closing negotiations, and agreed upon and outlined in the written closing contract.

 What falls under the buyer’s responsibility when it comes to transfer taxes is payment for the cost of preparing his or her financial papers, recording fees, and any attorney fees that the buyer agreed to or incurred.

 The Documentary Stamp Tax, or transfer tax, rate in Nebraska is $2.25 for every $1,000 value.
 The total amount taxed is based on the value of the property.

-According to Nebraska law, transfer taxes must be paid by the at the time the deed is transferred and recorded.
+According to Nebraska law, transfer taxes must be paid by the time the deed is transferred and recorded.
 This deed itself is recorded at the cost of the buyer, though the taxes are to be paid by the seller.

 Can You Deduct Transfer Taxes?

 Unlike ordinary property tax, you can't deduct real estate transfer tax from your income tax return, according to the Internal Revenue Service.
 What you can do, however, is include them in what's called the cost basis, which is the amount you paid for the home.

 Real estate taxes are included in the cost basis, which means they are deducted over the property’s lifetime.
 For example, let’s pretend you bought your home for $100,000 and are selling it for $150,000.
 You pay $4,000 in transfer taxes.
 You would then have a cost basis of $104,000 and can use this to calculate your capital gain cost.